denotalabs/v1-periphery/contracts/README.md

     - Utilize statements or claims made by an entity about a subject, which can be verified by others.
     - Example: Use attestations to confirm the identity of a user or the validity of a transaction.

+4. **Allow/deny lists**
+    - Set or maintain lists of allowed or denied addresses for nota interaction
+    - Example: Disallow sanctioned addresses from being transferred notas and/or prevent sales on secondary markets.

 #### Use-cases
 - KYC/AML of sending/receiving funds by checking the from and to accounts.
 - Trust-minimized payment management by 3rd parties or subcommittees